sib-swiss/termal/roadmap.md

 1. [-] Try putting the whole alignment into a Paragraph upfront, then scrolling it into position => Not sure if this is possible.
 The constructors for Span, Line, and Paragraph all seem to consume their arguments; I tried WidgetRefs and StatefulWidgetRefs, to no avail.
+UPDATE (2025-01-17): Span::raw() takes a Cow, so it _should_ be possible to pass it a &str.

 1. [x] Move ui code to a separate module.